"When we first got here we basically had nothing. Just the clothes on our back. We were just looking for a new life, a new start. We were homeless."

 Kristine Haukaas, Head Start parent.

 Prenatal to Five Head Start

 children ages 0-5 years of age

-RAI was the first organization in the nation to convince the federal government to use a tribally controlled Head Start program to serve Urban Indian and we have continued this policy.
+RAI was the first organization in the nation to convince the federal government to use a tribally controlled Head Start program to serve Urban Indians and we have continued this policy.
 Our Early Head Start and Head Start programs prioritize services for families moving from the reservation to Rapid City, usually in search of economic opportunity for themselves and their family.